treban/tradfri-coapdtls/README.md

 tradfri-coapdtls
 =======================

-This sofware provides an interface for the tradfri lights over the tradfri ip-gateway with coap+dtls protocol.
+This sofware provides an interface for the tradfri lights via the tradfri ip-gateway.

 ### Usage